cybertraining-dsc/reu2022/project/fastapi.md

 # FastAPI

-FastAPI ia a framework in python that allows developers to use restinterface to call function that implement application, it uses RestAPI to call the common building block of an application.
+FastAPI is a Python framework that allows developers to use the RestAPI interface to call functions that implement applications.
+RestAPI is used to call the common building block of an application.
 ## FastAPI Install

-To install the FastAPI they are two steps one might need to install it fully with the `uvicorn` or install both the `FastAPI ` and the `uvicorn` by part
+There are two ways to install the FastAPI: either completely with the `uvicorn` or partially with both the `FastAPI` and the `uvicorn`.

 ```bash
 $ pip install "fastapi[all]"